 Our team specializes in navigating complex compliance for custom label printing government purchase orders.
 Get a free specification review to identify potential pitfalls before you bid.

-Request a Free QuoteLimitations of a Custom Label Printing Government Purchase Order
+Request a Free QuoteWhen a Government Label Order Is the Wrong Fit

-A custom label printing government purchase order is not ideal for every business.
-The formal process has clear drawbacks for certain projects and won't work for operations needing under 5,000 units.
-The setup and compliance costs are too high at low volume.
-Consider instead a commercial-grade label supplier for these scenarios.
+This kind of order is not right for every business.
+The formal process has clear downsides, and it does not work for runs under 5,000 units, where the setup and compliance costs are simply too high.
+For those, a regular commercial label supplier is the better call.

-Compared to fast-turn custom print solutions, this method depends on stable, long-term demand.
-It may not be the best choice for dynamic product lines with frequent changes.
-Alternatively, a hybrid approach using digital printing for short runs and offset for the main PO can offer more flexibility.
+Compared with fast-turn custom print solutions, this route depends on steady, long-term demand.
+It may not suit product lines that change often.
+A middle path also works: use digital printing for the short runs and the offset press for the main order.

-The principles of government buying apply across regulated industries.
-Custom electronics labels and cosmetic packaging face similar scrutiny.
+The same government rules show up across regulated industries.
+Electronics labels and cosmetic packaging face the same level of scrutiny.

-Electronics labels must meet the UL 969 standard for safety warnings.
-They require durable synthetic substrates like polyester or polyimide that resist heat and chemicals.
-This is crucial for warranty and liability.
-Cosmetic packaging printing is governed by FDA 21 CFR 701 and ISO 22716.
-Labels must list ingredients in exact order and include net quantity.
-Our use of SBS board with spot UV finishing meets both luxury aesthetic and strict compliance needs.
+Electronics labels have to meet UL 969 (the safety-label standard) for warning labels, and they need tough synthetic materials like polyester or polyimide (a heat- and chemical-resistant plastic film) that shrug off heat and cleaning chemicals.
+That matters for warranty and liability.
+Cosmetic packaging follows FDA 21 CFR 701 and ISO 22716 (good manufacturing rules for cosmetics): labels must list ingredients in exact order and show the net quantity.
+We use SBS board (a smooth, bright paperboard) with a spot UV finish (a glossy coating on chosen areas) to hit both the luxury look and the strict rules.

 Standards and Material Compliance

-Adherence to specific ISO standards and material certifications is a baseline requirement.
-For instance, a military contract might require labels on 300 gsm polyester with permanent adhesive, printed with Pantone 286 C and black ink at 600 dpi on a Heidelberg press, with color consistency verified to a Delta E of less than 1.5 per the latest 2026 ISO 12647-2 graphic technology standards.
+Hitting the right ISO standards and material certificates is the baseline.
+For example, a military contract might require labels on 300 gsm polyester with permanent glue, printed with Pantone 286 C (an exact blue) and black ink at 600 dpi, with color checked to Delta E under 1.5 per the 2026 ISO 12647-2 print standard.

 Production Data: Material Compliance by Industry